-Together with the artists Wladimir Manshanden and Vincent Wittenberg, we created the book Sorry For Damage Done.
+Together with the artists Wladimir Manshanden and Vincent Wittenberg, we created the book and installation Sorry For Damage Done.

 The starting point for this project was the discovery of a massive database of photographs made by cleaning companies in Eindhoven.
 Between 2007 and 2013, these companies were commissioned to remove unauthorised images from municipal property in the city’s public space.
 As evidence of their work, they photographed each site twice – before and after cleaning – which resulted in a huge archive of 50,000 images.